Skip to content

 1. Original (pre-atl): "Claude should proactively save learnings at the end of every session."
 Depended on Claude remembering a prose instruction.
 Unreliable.

-2. v1 (transcript scan + /save-learnings): Inline markers carried structured YAML fields; a SessionStart hook re-scanned the previous session's transcripts, filtered against a JSON state file, and reported unprocessed markers for the /save-learnings skill to process.
-The state file was advanced on success.
-The model worked, but re-scanning an ever-growing transcript against a filter was the source of a long-session re-report bug class, and the marker schema (topic/kind/doc-impact/body) coupled capture to a docs-sync step.
+2. v1 (transcript scan + /save-learnings): Inline markers carried structured YAML fields; a SessionStart hook re-scanned the previous session's transcripts, filtered against a JSON state file, and reported unprocessed markers.
+The re-scan-against-a-filter model was the source of a long-session re-report bug class, and the marker schema coupled capture to a docs-sync step.

-3. Current (v2 — marker → bbolt queue → /drain → ack): The marker is plain prose. atl tick enqueues each one into a durable bbolt queue exactly once; /drain folds each into the knowledge base and acks it (deletes it).
-No transcript re-scan, no state file, no docs-sync coupling — and the re-report bug class is gone by construction.
+3. v2 (marker → bbolt queue → manual /drain → ack): The marker became plain prose; atl tick enqueues each into a durable queue exactly once; the re-report bug class is gone by construction.
+But integration still needed a human to run /drain after a session-start signal.

 Released under the MIT License.